PlasmaControl/DESC/docs/installation.rst

     cd DESC

 Now pick one of the installation options below.
-In either case, you may choose to install the minimal set of requirements, or the developer requirements (which include the former).
-The developer requirements are needed to run tests.

 Option 1: Using pip to install packages (this will only install DESC + JAX with CPU capabilities, NOT GPU)